Eric Haase Player Props: Tigers vs. Mariners

 Eric Haase At The Plate

-- Haase has seven doubles, a triple, three home runs and 14 walks while batting .206.
+- Haase is batting .207 with eight doubles, a triple, three home runs and 14 walks.

-- Haase has had at least one RBI in 19.4% of his games this season (13 of 67), with more than one RBI five times (7.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Haase has had an RBI in 13 games this year (19.1%), including five multi-RBI outings (7.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.